 Abstract

 In this contribution, Bilateral Filtering (BF) for intra-prediction is proposed.
-In the proposed method, the intra reference samples are filtered by BF before they are used to generate the intra-prediction.
+In the proposed method#1, the intra reference samples are filtered by BF before they are used to generate the intra-prediction.
+In proposed method#2, the intra prediction samples are filtered by BF before they are used in later processes.

-On top of ECM-10.0, simulation results of proposed method are reported as below:
+On top of ECM-10.0, simulation results of proposed method#1 are reported as below: